salehhashemi1992/laravel-intelli-db/README.md

 A Laravel package that provides an intelligent way to generate database-related components using OpenAI.
-It extends the default `pap artisan make` commands in Laravel to automatically generate the content of each component using AI, based on the provided description.
+It extends the default `artisan make` commands in Laravel to automatically generate the content of each component using AI, based on the provided description.

 ## ToDo